 Multiple sclerosis (MS) is a chronic disease that affects your central nervous system.
-Over time it can slow or block the nerve signals that control how well your muscles work together, and how strong they are.
-It may also cause tingling or pain in parts of your body; and decreased vision (double vision or blurred vision).
+Over time it can slow or block the nerve signals that control how well your muscles work together and how strong they are.
+It may cause tingling or pain in parts of your body and decreased vision.
+Other symptoms of MS can include:

 Steps You Can Take